 Our results have been promising and have been similar to worldwide results with the diet.
 About half of the people who begin these specialized diet therapies will see a >50% improvement in seizures.
 Many of our patients are on a variety of these diet therapies and NYU Langone's Comprehensive Epilepsy Center will continue to offer this as nutrition therapy for epilepsy.

 In Ketogenic-style diets, carbohydrates (carbs) are restricted, and protein is provided only in amounts to meet the recommended dietary allowance to support growth and development.
 Fat is the main component of meals, providing roughly 90% of total calories.
 Meals are provided in exact portions with higher ratios of high-fat foods to encourage the breakdown of fat for energy.
 When the body has fewer calories from carbs and protein, it switches from burning glucose to burning fat for energy.

 The breakdown of fat creates ketone bodies and a state of “ketosis”.
 Although the exact mechanism of action is not confirmed, the sustained state of ketosis is believed to suppress neurotransmitter activity and improve seizure control.

 Of course, a Ketogenic-style diet is not appropriate for treating every type of epilepsy and are not intended as an alternative to medical treatment.
 Rather, the diet is one of many tools used by the Center’s team to treat certain patients with epilepsy.
 Many factors must be considered, and the diet is not suitable for patients with certain metabolic conditions.
-The strict diet should be implemented under close supervision and monitoring by doctors experienced in this therapy, such as those with whom Courtney works at NYU.
+The strict diet should be implemented under close supervision and monitoring by doctors experienced in this therapy.
 Under no circumstances should the diet be administered on one’s own.

 For more information